 Koji rice or barley have been fermented with koji kin.
 They are used for making all sorts of delicious Japanese ferments, and a perfect for bringing umami to veganism.
 Here’s a few different koji ferments:

 - Amazake – a dairy free milk alternative made from rice

 - Natto – fermented soybeans

 - Shoyu – Japanese fermented soy sauce

 Tempeh is the ultimate fermented vegan protein.
 And homemade tempeh is seriously amazing.
 It is so much softer and more flavourful than commercially produced tempeh.
-Here are a few different types to inspire your fermentation:
+Here are a few different types of tempeh to inspire your fermentation: